gmaclenn/ml-flashcards-python/README.md

 After that you should be able to run the script and add any new flashcards created to the flashcards folder.

-_Note that the twitter search API as used in this script does not include ALL tweets, but rather only recent tweets._
+_Note that the twitter search API as used in this script does not include ALL tweets, only recent tweets.
+I have included previous tweets manually to have them all in one place however the script will only retrieve new tweets._